mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ! pip install tiktoken
 ```

-Initialize an OpenAIEmbeddings object with your API key.
+Initialize an OpenAIEmbeddings object with the same OpenAI API key.
 We'll use an OpenAI model called `text-embedding-ada-002` to create embeddings.

 ```python
 # Initialize Embeddings object to use ADA 002 on OpenAI